 MaineDOT CADD Standards

-Below are links to files that can be used to configure Microstation/ InRoads for the current version that the MaineDOT is utilizing.
+Below are the standards for each current version of CADD software that MaineDOT is utilizing.
 If there are any questions, please visit the contact page.

 MaineDOT has changed units for InRoads files to U.S. Survey Foot.
 In 2006, MaineDOT made a decision to migrate from MX to InRoads.
 In order for InRoads and MicroStation to work well together, we made several changes to our MicroStation configuration and standard seed files.
 The following are the major points: